reanjr/rezt/README.md

 Installation
 ------------
-The first step to install RezT is to clone the repo from github.
-For example, to install RezT to /srv/rezt:
+The first step to install RezT is to decide where you want to install it.
+The default configuration assumes you are installing to /srv/rezt.

+    REZT_ROOT=/srv/rezt

+After you've decided where you want to install, clone the repo from github.

-    git clone git@github.com:reanjr/rezt.git /srv/rezt
+    git clone git@github.com:reanjr/rezt.git $REZT_ROOT

-Next, configure your web server to use /srv/rezt/webroot as the the primary place to serve resources from.
-Then add a fallback so that all other requests that are not found in the webroot are handled by /srv/rezt/serve.php.
-An example nginx configuration that meets these requirements can be found in the RezT directory.
+Next, configure your web server to use $REZT_ROOT/webroot as the the primary place to serve resources from.
+Then add a fallback so that all other requests that are not found in the webroot are handled by $REZT_ROOT/serve.php.
+An example nginx configuration that meets these requirements can be found in the
+$REZT_ROOT directory.
 It is configured for development and will listen for requests to localhost on port 1005.
 It assumes RezT is installed to /srv/rezt.
 If you installed rezt somewhere other than /srv/rezt, you'll have to change a few paths to get this working.

 Once you have RezT installed and your web server configured, you should be able to navigate to <http://localhost:1005/doc/welcome> to see a welcome page and